 I welcome any comments you might have, particularly if we fail to meet any of the standards we set out below.
 Email them to email@example.comX - remove the X before emailing,

 We believe that our courses provide a social good, in that they give people the opportunity to create for themselves new work opportunities, and thereby change the course of their life.

-But home working and self-employment can, in its worst manifestation, trap the individual in a long-hours, low-income prison where they're at the mercy of larger businesses.
-We seek to obviate that by focusing on high value-added careers, and by emphasising the need for effective marketing.
+But home working and self-employment can trap the individual in a long-hours, low-income prison where they're at the mercy of larger businesses.
+We seek to avoid that by focusing on high value-added careers and by providing high quality advice on strategies for sustainable self-employement.

 We will sell only those courses that we believe offer the student a realistic chance of earning a living from home.
-And we won't sell any courses that are either unethical or unproven.
-For example, we have discontinued our astrology and homeopathic courses.
+And we won't sell any courses that are either unethical or that offer unproven therapies.

 The service we provide